abhisheks008/ML-Crate/README.md

 This repository consists of various machine learning projects, and all of the projects must follow a certain template.
 I wish the contributors will take care of this while contributing in this repository. <br><br>
 - **Dataset** - This folder stores the dataset used in this project.
 If the Dataset is not being able to uploaded in this folder due to the large size, then put a README.md file inside the Dataset folder and put the link of the collected dataset in it.
 That'll work!<br><br>
 - **Images** - This folder is used to store the images generated during the data analysis, data visualization, data segmentation of the project.<br><br>
 - **Model** - This folder would have your project file (that is .ipynb file) be it analysis or prediction.
-Other than project file, it should also have a **'README.md'** using this [template](https://github.com/abhisheks008/ML-Crate/blob/main/.github/readme_template.md) and **'requirements.txt'** file which would be enclosed with all needed add-ons and libraries that are included in the project.
+Other than project file, it should also have a **'README.md'** using this [template](https://github.com/abhisheks008/ML-Crate/blob/main/.github/readme_template.md) and **'requirements.txt'** file which would be enclosed with all needed add-ons and libraries that are included in the project.<br><br>
 - **Web App** - This folder consists of the web application built using the best model of the project folder.
 Majorly deployed in Flask or Streamlit.

 ```